mP1/walkingkooka-convert/README.md

 - parser This accepts Strings and calls a Parser.
 - simple Returns the value if it is the same Class as the target.
 Note due to J2cl limitations Class.isInstance is not possible.
 - stringCharacter
-- stringLocalDate
+- stringToLocalDate
-- stringLocalDateTime
+- stringToLocalDateTime
-- stringLocalTime
+- stringToLocalTime
 - stringNumber
 - toBoolean Performs a test and uses that result to pick one of two values.
 - toStringOrCharacter converts any value to String if necessary and then that to Character.